-Most of the remainder (~10%) are adenocarcinomas arising from the upper anal canal epithelium and the crypt glands.
+The majority of anal cancers are squamous cell carcinomas, arising from below the dentate line (Fig. 1).
+The remainder (~10%) are adenocarcinomas arise from the upper anal canal epithelium and the crypt glands.
 Rarer anal tumours include melanomas and anal skin cancers.

 Anal Intraepithelial Neoplasia

 Anal intraepithelial neoplasia (AIN) is a precancerous condition that can affect either the perianal skin or anal canal, linked to the development of squamous cell carcinoma.
 It is strongly linked to infection with the human papilloma virus (HPV).

 The grading of AIN is dependent on the degree of cytological atypia and the depth of that atypia in the epidermis.
 High-grade AIN (grade 2 or 3) is premalignant and may progress to invasive cancer.

 The risk factors for developing anal cancer include HPV infection (accounts for 80-90% of cases, especially HPV-16 and HPV-18), HIV infection, increasing age, smoking, immunosuppression, or Crohn’s disease.

 The main symptoms of anal cancer are rectal pain or rectal bleeding, occurring in around half of patients.
 Other symptoms may include anal discharge, pruritus, or the presence of a palpable mass.

 Perianal infection and fistula-in-ano can be seen in locally invasive disease.
 If the anal sphincters have been involved, faecal incontinence and tenesmus can also occur.

 On examination, the perineal and perianal regions should be screened for any ulceration or the presence of wart-like lesions.
 Any mass felt on PR exam should be documented along with its distance from the anal verge and the proportion of anal circumference involved.
 The inguinal lymph nodes should be examined for any lymphadenopathy*.